 Make sure you know the ins and outs of recycling.
 Properly dispose of/recycle items like electronics, mattresses, and tires.

-RENT OR BORROW SELDOM-USED EQUIPMENT.
+RENT OR BORROW SELDOM-USED EQUIPMENT AND CLOTHING.

 Many companies offer rental services for yard, construction, and household equipment.
+Similarly, borrowing or renting clothing for special occasions or costumes prevents these items from becoming single-use.

 FIND NEW LIFE FOR USED FURNITURE AND HOUSEHOLD ITEMS.